AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 I mean, I don't think anyone's solved the hallucination issue with AI.

-And to me, that seems like a very big issue that has yet to be solved.
+And to me, that seems like a very big issue that is yet to be solved.
 And, you know, there are tremendous possibilities from the technology.

 It's not all like, how do we, you know, get teddy bears to recommend knives to children?
 Like, there are a lot of very,